Dark-Knight-Rises/Logseq/pages/Books.md

 		- Deep Work suggests that being able to completely immerse yourself in a complex task is a rare, valuable and meaningful skill.
 	- ### Three Key Lessons
 		- Use one of these four deep work strategies, but be intentional about it.
+			- The monastic approach.
+It means shutting yourself off completely, for example by moving to a cabin in the woods to write a novel, and not come back until it’s finished.
 			-
 	- ### Thoughts
 -